skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **nthreads** *(integer)* - Default: *1*

-  This argument specifies the number of threads in the calculation.
+  This parameter specifies the number of threads in the calculation.

 \

 - **version** *(string)* - Default: *'20.1'*

-  This argument determines the version of DFTB+.
+  This parameter determines the version of DFTB+.
   PyUNIxMD is currently based on version 20.1 of DFTB+.